eskiyerli/revedaRelease/README.md

 When downloading the package from pypi repository, you may want to download to source package as well to download *exampleLibraries*.

-Version 0.7.0 includes symbol library imported from [IHP]: https://github.com/IHP-GmbH/IHP-Open-PDK as well as parametric layout cells for NMOS, silicide resistor and MIMCAP.
-Revolution EDA is not associated with IHP.

 ## Attribution

 - Some icons by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/).
 Licensed under